Emotional wellbeing and mental health support for children and young people

 Download information about EWMH services.
 It includes help with what makes a good referral.

 Croydon's Local Transformation Plan 2019/20 (EWMH)

-The Croydon Local Transformation Plan, directs our journey of transforming mental health and emotional wellbeing services, for children and young people in Croydon.
-It's refreshed annually, and produced in partnership with the Croydon Clinical Commissioning Group (CCG), Croydon Council, Providers and NHS England.
+Croydon's Local Transformation Plan directs our journey of transforming mental health and emotional wellbeing services, for children and young people in Croydon.
+It's refreshed annually, and produced in partnership with the Croydon Clinical Commissioning Group (CCG), Croydon Council, providers and NHS England.